Two is better than one: The U-spin-CP anomaly in charm: Flavorful Z' models

 The efficiency of the BSM model in explaining data \eqref{eq:cp} is determined by the hadronic parameters $d_{K,\pi}, c_{K,\pi}$~\cite{Bause:2020obd}, of which here only $d_\pi,d_K$ matter.
 They include the leading order renormalization group (RG) running of Wilson coefficients in the weak effective theory from $M_{Z^\prime}$ to the charm mass scale, as well as the hadronic matrix elements.
 The latter are subject to sizable hadronic uncertainties~\cite{Grossman:2006jg,Brod:2011re,Altmannshofer:2012ur,Bause:2020obd}, see App.~\ref{app:A} for details.
 The resulting CP-asymmetries serve rather as an indication of what is achievable in $Z^\prime$ models.

-To construct models, that is, identify suitable charge assignments, which account for the new LHCb results on CP-violation in charm \eqref{eq:cp}, we follow similar lines as \cite{Bause:2020obd}.
-The BSM benchmarks from \cite{Bause:2020obd} are disfavored by the new data.
+To construct models, that is, identify suitable charge assignments, which account for the new LHCb results on CP-violation in charm \eqref{eq:cp}, we follow similar lines as \cite{Bause:2020obd}: Our starting point is the cancellation of gauge anomalies, decoupling from kaons $F_{Q_{1,2}}=0$, inducing an $c \to u$ FCNC $F_{u_2} \neq F_{u_1}$ and explicit $U$-spin breaking $F_{d_2} \neq F_{d_1}$.
+Absence of one-loop induced $Z$-$Z^\prime$-mixing is preferred.
+In the following the models are further narrowed down.
+We discuss the theoretical and experimental constraints that arise and the corresponding selection criteria for charge patterns, which lead to the benchmark models \tab{ZprimeModels}.

+Let us also ask about the mass scale one would generically expect to address \eqref{eq:cp} from $Z^\prime$ -tree-level exchange.
+Very roughly, assuming order one couplings, $g_4^2 \Delta \tilde F_R F_{d_1} \sim 1$, this gives a $Z^\prime$ mass around

+where RG-effects in $d_\pi$ reduce this to the few TeV-range, see (\ref{eq:cptheo}), App.~\ref{app:A} and \cite{Bause:2020obd} for details.
+In the next section, we learn that the constraints from $D$-mixing require suppressed couplings, and a significantly lighter $Z^\prime$ than (\ref{eq:naive}).